risingwavelabs/risingwave-docs/cloud/PrivateLink-create-a-connection.md

 ## Prerequisites

-- You need to create a project with the Pro plan or Enterprise plan in RisingWave Cloud:
+- You need to create a project with the Standard plan or Advanced plan in RisingWave Cloud:

   - See [Choose a project plan](/project-choose-a-project-plan.md) for more information.
-Please note that Developer projects do not support PrivateLink connections.
+Please note that Trial projects do not support PrivateLink connections.

   - The VPC you want to connect to and your project must be in the same region.
 If your preferred region is not available when creating a project, contact our [support team](mailto:cloud-support@risingwave-labs.com) or [sales team](mailto:sales@risingwave-labs.com).